Elizabeth of Hungary, Queen of Serbia: Dating of marriage with Milutin

 There are two points of view on the date of Elizabeth's marriage to Stefan Uroš II Milutin.
-According to the first one, this union took place before the marriage with Zavis of Falkenstein (that is, before 1287), according to the second one, it took place after the execution of Zavis (that is, after 1290).
+According to the first one, this union took place before the marriage with Záviš of Falkenstein (that is, before 1287), according to the second one, it took place after the execution of Zavis (that is, after 1290).
 At the same time, if there are no ambiguities about the dates of the beginning and end of the marriage with Zavis (1287-1290), then the same cannot be said about the marriage with Milutin.
 The confused personal life of Milutin has led to the fact that the sequence and dating of his marriages and the names of the mothers of his children are still the subject of debate.
 The chronology of these marriages varies according to the sources, but, in addition to Elizabeth, the following women are almost unanimously named as wives of Milutin: an unknown Serbian noblewoman (possibly named Jelena), a daughter of John I Doukas of Thessaly, the Bulgarian princess Ana Terter and the Byzantine princess Simonis Palaiologina.